 Check our entry and English language requirements for your country.

 Everyone needs a space to relax, wind down, and take a break from study, and we have just that.
 In our den you'll find all the things you need to help chill you out including lockers, comfy booths, food prep space and more.

-Integrate yourself with the buzz of digital technologies in The Hall, a space dedicated to seminar groups, group discussions and class meetings.
-The space is fully flexible, and can be configured to suit the needs of groups of up to 30 students with electrical points and multiple seating areas.
+Integrate yourself with the buzz of digital technologies in The Hall, a space dedicated to discussion and meetings.
+This flexible space can be configured to suit the needs of up to 30 students, with electrical points and multiple seating areas.

 The Den includes: